 The Blue Acres program is a subset of the New Jersey Green Acres Program, which purchases flood-prone properties and converts them to open space for recreation or conservation.
 The program is entirely voluntary and uses federal disaster recovery funds and designated state funding to purchase damaged homes.

 The Green Acres Program was designed to decrease damage caused by storms by leaving flood-prone areas open.
 Open land can absorb rainwater and runoff brought by heavy storms, reducing flooding in low-lying areas and reducing costs to homeowners and the state for cleanup.
+For those families who need assistance in property cleaning after heavy storms, look for Total Clean Portsmouth.
+They have over seven years of experience in the industry.

 The Superstorm Sandy Blue Acres Buyout Program was launched by the Christie administration on May 16, 2013 and is open to homeowners only.
 It does not require that all homeowners in a neighborhood agree to participate, and no property owners will be forced to participate.
 Properties are assessed by an independently licensed appraiser and offers are made based on pre-storm value.